 Enterprise class security controls

-Choice of deployment region (Amazon AWS Virginia or Ireland)
+Choice of deployment region (Dublin, Frankfurt, London, Singapore or Virginia)

 Software updates to agreed schedule